International Democracy Fellowship

 Democracy strengthens when elected officials learn from one another across borders.
 The most effective innovations in governance often move peer-to-peer, shaped by practical experience.

 Our 2026 pilot program will be conducted entirely virtually, creating accessible yet structured opportunities for this exchange.
-The call for applications opened in November 2025, and selected candidates will be notified in late January 2026.
-The first cohort will commence in February.
+The call for applications opened in November 2025, and selected candidates were notified in late January 2026.
+The first cohort has commenced.
 Once established, we plan to expand future cohorts to include in-person convenings, building deeper networks among fellows and alumni.

 The fellowship runs six months, from February through July.
 Throughout the program, fellows participate in monthly virtual sessions designed to spotlight each participant’s work and explore tailored solutions to real governing challenges through shared expertise.
 This peer-to-peer exchange emphasizes practical strategies, lessons learned, and what is—or isn’t—working in different political contexts.
 Fellows leave with actionable insights and a network of colleagues navigating similar pressures worldwide.